Staying Truly Connected: Orientation

 Before we embark on this four-week programme, we’ll ask you to reflect in different ways on what you’re experiencing about leading and managing colleagues who are working remotely.
-By the time you come to the first collaborative online discussion with other participants on the morning of Friday 6 November, you’ll have had the chance – through the activity below – to consider and describe:
+By the time you come to the first collaborative online discussion with other participants, you’ll have had the chance – through the activity below – to consider and describe:

 - What are the issues you’re encountering at present?

 - What are your expectations of people working at their best?